 From farm-to-table options to scrumptious comfort food, these are some of the best women-owned restaurants in town!

 It’s International Women’s Day!
-And while there are plenty of ways to celebrate and support the awesome women of The Hub one of the easiest ways is to enjoy a scrumptious meal from one of Boston’s many women-owned restaurants.
-So without further ado, here are 10 wonderful women-owned restaurants to try out in the city right now.
+And while there are plenty of ways to celebrate and support the awesome women of The Hub, one of the easiest ways is to enjoy a scrumptious meal from one of Boston’s many women-owned restaurants.
+Without further ado, here are 6 wonderful women-owned restaurants to try out in the city right now.

 1. Sweet Cheeks Q, Fenway